jacekkopecky/living-meta-analysis/README.md

-git diff -u              # review everything npm install              # if package.json has changed forever restart server   # if server has changed
+git diff -u              # review everything npm install              # if package.json has changed forever restart server   # if server has changed logout                   # so we don't have a hanging terminal to the server
 ```

 ## invite codes